 At Chilton we develop confidence and creativity by implementing a progressive, fun and creative curriculum that teaches essential skills in a play-based environment.
 Our internationally qualified and experienced teachers work in our well-resourced, specialist facilities and create opportunities for musicians of all ages to perform, compose and interpret different styles of music with confidence.
 By the end of the Chilton Preschool Music programme, our graduates can demonstrate a wide variety of skills and abilities such as: simple music reading skills, strong aural awareness, the ability to play and recognise a wide variety of instruments and the confidence to sing and perform in front of their peers.
-We hope that many of these children will go on to become successful performers, musicians and composers in the future and offering advice to parents and caregivers on future musical pathways for their children beyond the preschool programme.
+We hope that many of these children will go on to become successful performers, musicians and composers in the future and offer advice to parents and caregivers on future musical pathways for their children beyond the preschool programme.

 Emma Chatterton studied music on a full scholarship at the University of Cambridge, UK.
 She is a concert pianist and regularly appeared as a soloist and accompanist in both Cambridge and London being awarded numerous prizes for her performances.
 As a fully qualified teacher, Emma has dedicated her career to music education working in and establishing specialist music centres from preschoolers through to secondary students both in NZ and in the UK.